-The pace of present African literature is moving at a high-speed, style and tone sexier and defiant than the great independence writers’ generation.
+The pace of present African literature is moving at a high-speed; more defiant in both style and tone than those of the great independence writers’ generation.
 Here, the subjects of taboo are widely explored.
 The emerging African authors of this generation are not afraid to go further afield for the literary fodder.
-Since the birth of literature in Africa, there have been a number of African authors from all over the continent who have done a lot in the literature industry.

 1. Chinua Achebe